kanaghasivakumar/Codenames-Agent/README.md

 python src/build_knowledge_graph.py
 ```

-This will take **2–5 minutes**.
+This will take **2-5 minutes**.
 It streams through the full ConceptNet file and extracts only the edges relevant to Codenames words.
 When it finishes you will see:

 ```
-✅ Parsing Complete.
+Parsing Complete.
 Saving N edges to data/conceptnet_graph.json...
-🎉 Success!
+Success!
 Knowledge Graph is ready.
 ```

 The output `data/conceptnet_graph.json` is what the game loads at runtime.
-It is much smaller than the raw file (~a few MB) and loads in seconds.
+It is much smaller than the raw file and loads in seconds.

 ### What the build script does

 The raw ConceptNet file contains ~35 million assertions across all languages and concepts.
 The build script applies three filters to make it useful for Codenames:

 1. **English only** — keeps only edges where both endpoints are English concepts (`/c/en/`)
-2. **Relevant relations only** — keeps only the 10 relation types that capture meaningful semantic links (IsA, UsedFor, AtLocation, HasProperty, PartOf, RelatedTo, Causes, CapableOf, Antonym, DistinctFrom)
+2. **Relevant relations only** — keeps only the 17 relation types that capture meaningful semantic links: IsA, HasA, UsedFor, AtLocation, HasProperty, PartOf, Causes, CapableOf, Antonym, DistinctFrom, SimilarTo, MadeOf, ReceivesAction, HasPrerequisite, HasSubevent, CreatedBy, LocatedNear
-3. **Game relevance** — keeps only edges where at least one endpoint is a Codenames board word, and the other endpoint is either another board word or a common English word (the allowed clue vocabulary)
+3. **Game relevance** — keeps only edges where at least one endpoint is a Codenames board word, and the other endpoint is either another board word or a word in the common vocabulary

+Each edge also stores a **normalized weight** computed per relation type using a qualitatively-motivated alpha smoothing factor: `normalized_weight = weight + alpha * (1 - weight)`.
+Relations like IsA and AtLocation use alpha=0 (no smoothing — their raw ConceptNet weights are already reliable).
+Compositional relations like UsedFor and MadeOf use alpha=0.8.
+This encodes the insight that lower-confidence edges in certain relation types are more recoverable than in others.

-The result is a compact, game-focused knowledge graph stored as a JSON dictionary: `{ "word": [ {start, relation, end, weight}, ... ] }`.
+The result is a compact, game-focused knowledge graph stored as a JSON dictionary: `{ "word": [ {start, relation, end, weight, normalized_weight}, ... ] }`.

 ---